puresmash/be/README.md

 ## About

-This project demo how to access Google Drive's metadata with Google single sign-on.
+This project demos how to access Google Drive's metadata with Google single sign-on.
 It is powered by Angular.js and Node.js.

 This project was first using in a class last summer.
 And it is my first project develop by MEAN stack(but I replace MongoDB with MySQL).
 In that course, everyone should take the responsibility for ensuring each other whether they submit their schedule on time every week.
 With the need to make the checking process easier and to practice my newly learned javascript skill.
 I decide to construct this tool to check the hand-in rate each week, so we can remind each other when they are in trouble.